 Stanley Talbert earned his PhD in Systematic Theology and African American Studies from Union Theological Seminary in the City of New York.
-Stanley is a Seaver Faculty Fellow at Pepperdine University.
+Stanley is an assistant professor of religion at Pepperdine University.
 He received his master of philosophy ('19) and master of divinity from Union ('16), his BA from Pepperdine University ('12), and his AS from Southwestern Christian College ('10).

 Talbert is the author of "Unveiling Radical Love: A Theological Reflection on Radical Love in the Age of Ferguson," in Reconciliation Reconsidered (Abilene Christian University Press, 2016).
 He has published articles on theology, race, and culture in the Journal for Religion, Film, and Media, The Huffington Post, Ebony, The Union Collective and the African American Lectionary.